-The future land use map is a collection of each municipality's individual future land use maps.
-This plan does not change the zoning or land use classification of any parcel in the County but brings them together into one map for reference.
-The future land use map is different than zoning maps, and it assists staff and elected or appointed officials in reviewing requests for zoning changes.
-The map is advisory and does not have the authority of zoning, but it provides a vision of which parts of the county are suitable for different kinds of development so that infrastructure and services can be coordinated as the County develops.
-If land use changes at the local level are made, this County map should be updated to reflect them, since the County future land use map needs to match what each municipality has envisioned.
-The County map does not override the local maps if an error or inconsistency is found.
-See Map 7: Future Land Use.
+Instead of adopting a Countywide Future Land Use map, each individual municipality's adopted comprehensive plan serves as the official Future Land Use Map.
+These future land use maps are different than zoning maps, and they assist staff and elected or appointed officials in reviewing requests for zoning changes.
+The maps are advisory and do not have the authority of zoning, but it provides a vision of which parts of the county are suitable for different kinds of development so that infrastructure and services can be coordinated as the county develops.
+If land use changes at the local level are made, these maps should be updated to reflect them, so the county has the most recent version of these maps.
+See each municipality's comprehensive plan for more information, including maps and descriptions of future land use categories.